tomjnapier/tomjnapier.github.io/_pages/accessibility-statement.markdown

 ## Preparation of this accessibility statement

 This statement was prepared on 28/08/2023.
-It was last reviewed on [date when it was last reviewed].
+It was last reviewed on 17/08/2024.

-This website was last tested on [date].
+This website was last tested on 17/08/2024.
 I tested every page, using automated tools, assistive software, and manual checks.